Dellass History, Family Crest & Coats of Arms

 Early Notables of the Dellass family (pre 1700)

-More information is included under the topic Early Dellass Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Dellass Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dellass family to Ireland